The opioid crisis

 The Challenge called on innovators in a wide range of fields, from forensic science to industrial quality assurance to artificial intelligence, to help disrupt the flow of opioids into the United States by participating in this Challenge.
 The Challenge seeks novel, automated, nonintrusive, user-friendly and well-developed plans for tools and technologies that have the potential to quickly and accurately detect opioids in parcels, without disrupting the flow of mail.
 The Opioid Detection Challenge, a multistage open innovation competition, will run from February 2019 through fall 2019 and award up to $1.55 million in cash prizes.
 The government may provide additional incentives and opportunities.

 In Stage 1, the Challenge sought well-developed plans.
 In Stage 2, the Challenge will support solvers as they develop functional prototypes and prepare for government testing.
 Following the conclusion of the Challenge, the government expects to work with selected solvers to develop these prototypes into the next generation of opioid interdiction tools.
 The government plans to deploy these tools in international mail, express consignment facilities, and other environments across the country that call for rapid, accurate detection of opioids and related substances.

 Stage 1: Seeking solution plans

 The Challenge seeks novel tools and technologies that can detect opioids in parcels in international mail.
-Solutions should be nonintrusive, accurate and intuitive, with the potential to screen packages quickly.
+Solutions were required to be nonintrusive, accurate and intuitive, with the potential to screen packages quickly.

-Please note solutions should meet the following requirements:
+Please note solutions were required to meet the following requirements: